Germany eyes Filipino nurses to ease labor shortage – DW – 03/14/2024

 Nurses also complain of being overworked, clocking in longer hours and tending to unsafe numbers of patients at a time, Alliance of Health Workers president Robert Mendoza told DW

-Both groups said a demoralized workforce brought by low wages as well as a lack of job security and career advancement remain the main reasons why Filipino nurses choose to leave home.
+Both groups said low wages as well as a lack of job security and career advancement remain the main reasons why the demoralized workforce chooses to leave home.

 Edited by: Keith Walker